Biodynamic Craniosacral Therapy

 The various modern approaches to Craniosacral Therapy have their roots in the work of William Garner Sutherland (1873-1954).
 Sutherland was an American osteopath and a student of Andrew Taylor Still, the founder of Osteopathy.
 Sutherland’s work spanned over 50 years and is practised by many osteopaths who refer to it as Cranial Osteopathy.
 In the late 1970s another American osteopath, John Upledger, began to teach cranial work to non-osteopaths, and coined the name ‘Craniosacral Therapy’.

 The cerebrospinal fluid at the very core of the body, which bathes the central nervous system, has an inherent fluctuation that can be sensed as a ‘tide-like’ motion.
 This motion can be felt through the bones of the skull and sacrum, but can also be sensed throughout the whole body, carried by the body’s fluids.
-The free-flow of this movement, or ‘tide’ is essential to the health of every cell and system of the body.
-Craniosacral Therapists help facilitate the processes of change necessary for healing to take place by working with our craniosacral system.
+The free-flow of this movement, or ‘tide’, is essential to the health of every cell and system.
+Craniosacral Therapists help facilitate the processes of change necessary for healing to take place by working with this craniosacral system.

 What conditions can it help with?